 VGT was created in 2004 and has an expense ratio of 0.10%.
 This is much lower compared to ARKK’s expense ratio of 0.75%.

 Vanguard’s VGT has outperformed the Nasdaq over the last 10 years:

 VGT (Blue) Nasdaq (Yellow)

 However, remember that this does not guarantee that the next 10 years will look the same.

 Vanguard’s VGT comprises Apple, Microsoft, NVIDIA, VISA, and Mastercard and provides exposure to over 300 stocks.

 The easiest way to invest in ARKK and VGT commission-free is with M1 Finance.
 (Use this link for $50 when you open a new account)

 M1 Finance gives you the option to invest in both options completely free.
-This is important because as we saw in our earlier example, fees can affect long-term returns.
+This is important because fees can affect long-term returns, as we saw in our earlier example.

-I like M1 Finance as the best option because it gives you the flexibility to purchase ARKK, VGT, and thousands of other stocks.
+M1 Finance is the best option because it allows you to purchase ARKK, VGT, and thousands of other stocks.

 M1 Finance also lets you purchase fractional shares.
 This is great for buying VGT with its high share price of $433.